MMGameslogo MMGames

 The usage of each function is as follows.

-It can be specified by full path or by name only.
+You can specify it by full path or by name alone.

-The mode can be one of the following six strings
+The mode accepts one of the following six string types.

-The FILE type is a new type that has never appeared before, but its identity is the structure.
+The FILE type is a new type we haven't encountered before, but it's essentially a structure.

-Once you know what we have described so far, you can open and close files.
+If you understand what I've explained so far, you should be able to open and close files.

 The following program is an example of opening a file named test.txt for writing.